misiektoja/spotify_monitor/docs/configuration.md

 <a id="lastfm-scrobble-health"></a>
 ## Last.fm Scrobble Health

-Scrobble health mode checks whether completed plays from the Spotify account represented by `SP_DC_COOKIE` appear on one Last.fm profile.
-It does not need a second Spotify account and it does not use Friend Activity.
-It needs:

 Spotify's six-month reauthorization requirement can disconnect Spotify Scrobbling.
 Last.fm currently warns about that disconnection only through a banner on its website and does not send an email alert.
 People who rarely visit the website can therefore continue listening without knowing that new scrobbles are not being saved.
 This mode provides independent console, email or webhook alerts once the configured evidence threshold confirms a likely gap.

-1. The `cookie` token source, which is the built-in default
+Scrobble health checks whether completed plays from one Spotify account appear on one Last.fm profile.
+It uses Spotify's official recently-played endpoint rather than Friend Activity or `SP_DC_COOKIE`.
+It does not need a second Spotify account.
+It needs:

-2. A Last.fm profile from `LASTFM_USERNAME` or `--lastfm-username`
+1. A Last.fm profile from `LASTFM_USERNAME` or `--lastfm-username`
-3. `SP_DC_COOKIE` for the Spotify account whose plays should be checked
-4. A read-only Last.fm API key from `LASTFM_API_KEY` or `--lastfm-api-key`
+2. A read-only Last.fm API key from `LASTFM_API_KEY` or `--lastfm-api-key`
+3. A user-owned Spotify Developer app Client ID from `SPOTIFY_SCROBBLE_CLIENT_ID` or `--scrobble-client-id`
+4. A PKCE refresh token from `SPOTIFY_SCROBBLE_REFRESH_TOKEN` or `--scrobble-refresh-token`

 The easiest setup is the focused wizard.
 It selects scrobble health as the saved mode and collects these values through hidden prompts where appropriate: